Low-density parity-check code: Decoding

-As with other codes, the maximum likelihood decoding of an LDPC code on the binary symmetric channel is an NP-complete problem.
-Performing optimal decoding for a NP-complete code of any useful size is not practical.
+As with other codes, the maximum likelihood decoding of an LDPC code on the binary symmetric channel is an NP-complete problem, shown by reduction from 3-dimensional matching.
+So assuming P != NP, which is widely believed, then performing optimal decoding for an arbitrary code of any useful size is not practical.

 However, sub-optimal techniques based on iterative belief propagation decoding give excellent results and can be practically implemented.
 The sub-optimal decoding techniques view each parity check that makes up the LDPC as an independent single parity check (SPC) code.
 Each SPC code is decoded separately using soft-in-soft-out (SISO) techniques such as SOVA, BCJR, MAP, and other derivates thereof.
 The soft decision information from each SISO decoding is cross-checked and updated with other redundant SPC decodings of the same information bit.
 Each SPC code is then decoded again using the updated soft decision information.
 This process is iterated until a valid codeword is achieved or decoding is exhausted.
 This type of decoding is often referred to as sum-product decoding.

 The decoding of the SPC codes is often referred to as the "check node" processing, and the cross-checking of the variables is often referred to as the "variable-node" processing.

 In a practical LDPC decoder implementation, sets of SPC codes are decoded in parallel to increase throughput.

 In contrast, belief propagation on the binary erasure channel is particularly simple where it consists of iterative constraint satisfaction.